To sign up to receive the latest Canadian Energy Centre research to your inbox email: email@example.com

 Download the charts here

-This Fact Sheet analyzes the upstream oil and gas industry’s record on flaring and venting of gases in Canada relative to other countries.
+This Fact Sheet analyzes the upstream oil and gas industry record on flaring and venting of gases in Canada relative to other countries.
 Flaring and venting, while technical in nature, is relevant because both are a source of greenhouse gas emissions (GHGs).
-For example, in 2019, 150 billion cubic metres (bcm) of flared gases were emitted worldwide, or just under 285 megatonnes of CO2 equivalent.
-Canada is a major producer of oil and natural gas with the third-largest proven reserves of crude oil, the 17th largest reserves of natural gas, and the fourth-largest producer of both commodities, and so contributes to flaring and venting.
+For example, in 2021, 143,504 million m3 of flared gases were emitted worldwide, or 382.6 million tonnes of CO2 emissions.
+Canada is a major producer of oil and natural gas with the third-largest proven reserves of crude oil, the 17th largest reserves of natural gas, and is the fourth-largest producer of both commodities (Natural Resources Canada, Undated), and so contributes to flaring and venting.

 - Emergency flaring (large, unplanned, and very shortduration releases, typically at larger downstream facilities or off-shore platforms);

 - Process flaring (intermittent large or small releases that may last for a few hours or a few days, as occurs in the upstream industry during well-test flaring to assess the size of a reservoir or at a downstream plant during a planned process blowdown); and